“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 Polenta concia, a dish that combines taste, love for its local products and centuries-long recipes.

-Halfway between a risotto and a soup, risi e bisi is a typical dish of Vicenza and Veronese cuisine, based on rice and peas, with a long history that draws its origins even from the ancient Greeks, but is in medieval era that this recipe was born, thanks to the first cultivations of the Benedictine monks who between the 10th and 11th centuries began to sow a quality of “bisi” – better known as peas – very valuable, known today as Piselli di Lumignano.
+Halfway between a risotto and a soup, risi e bisi is a typical dish of Vicenza and Veronese cuisine, based on rice and peas, with a long history that draws its origins even from the ancient Greeks, but is in the medieval era that this recipe was born, thanks to the first cultivations of the Benedictine monks who between the 10th and 11th centuries began to sow a quality of “bisi” – better known as peas – very valuable, known today as Piselli di Lumignano.

 Excellent to taste in spring precisely because in this season there are the best peas, the main ingredient of this dish; the rice used for this dish, however, is the vialone nano, and not the classic carnaroli used for risotto, which has the characteristic of swelling a lot during cooking thus absorbing more seasoning.